-Animation of drawing objects, text objects, and graphic objects (images) on slides can make a presentation more interesting.
+Animation of objects, text objects, and graphic objects (images) can make a presentation more interesting.
 Impress has a simple animation editor for creating animation images (frames) by assembling objects from a slide.
 The animation effect is achieved by rotating through static frames that are created.
 The following is an example of how to create an animated image.

-- Select an object or group of objects for inclusion in an animation and go to Insert > Media > Animated Image to open the Animation dialog (Figure 177). - 2) Add an object or objects using one of the following methods: - Click on Apply Object to add a single object or a group of objects to the current animation frame. - Click on Apply Objects Individually to create a separate animation frame for each of the selected objects. - 3) In Animation Group, select Bitmap object. - 4) Enter the frame (image) number in the Image Number box to setup the image. - 5) In Duration specify the duration time in seconds for displaying a frame. - 6) Specify the number of times a frame is displayed in the animation sequence in Loop Count.
-This is called looping. - 7) Repeat Steps 4 thru 6 for each image or object used for the animated image. - 8) Click on Create and the animated image appears centrally on the slide.
+- 1) Select an object or group of objects for inclusion in an animation and go to Insert > Media > Animated Image to open the Animation dialog (Figure 178). - 2) Add an object or objects using one of the following methods: - Click on Apply Object to add a single object or a group of objects to the current animation frame. - Click on Apply Objects Individually to create a separate animation frame for each of the selected objects.

-Figure 177: Animation dialog
+Figure 178: Animation dialog